 I am no longer soft like the kisses you gave to send me falling.
 I am

-no longer hollow like the gaze you emptied out before allowing it to hold me.
+like the gaze you emptied out before allowing it to hold me.

 I cannot belong to anything any longer.
 Because I too fully,